 The primary purpose of award management is to oversee the funding that is awarded in a sponsored program.
-It begins at the signing of an agreement or accepting funds for a project.
+It begins at the signing of an agreement or accepting funds for a project, and continues through the period of performance and final reporting.

-Award management is ensuring that activities are carried out within the scope outlined, on time, and within budget.
+Award management is ensuring that activities are carried out within the scope outlined in the agreement with the sponsor on time and within budget.
 In general, successful sponsored program award management means that you have followed all the terms and conditions of the award.

-As a Principal Investigator (PI)/Program Director (PD), you will be responsible for the following activities through the course of the award:
+As a Principal Investigator (PI)/Program Director (PD), you will be responsible for the following activities during the award's period of performance:

 • Submit all reports on time